TheTerrarian03/NixSetup/ideas.md

 I thought it would be fitting to try to make an older macintosh theme for this setup, because I'll be primarily running it on my older 2012 MacBook Pro.
 I'm thinking a combination of the following:
 - System 7
 - MacOS 8

+So combining what I see with these older versions, here are some details I'd like to include with my theme